 Objectives and Activities

-The object of the Club is to promote the physical, social and educational development of boys and girls aged between 18 months and 25 years in the district of Hunslet, and the adjacent districts of Leeds, through the provision of social, recreational, educational and sporting activities.
+The object of the Club is to promote the physical, social and educational development of boys and girls.
+We support young people aged between 18 months and 25 years in the district of Hunslet, and the adjacent districts of Leeds, through the provision of social, recreational, educational and sporting activities.

 The Club is open 7 days a week and offers vocational training to young people between the hours of 09:15 and 14:35 Monday to Friday.
 230 young people participate in a variety of activities that include, hairdressing, beauty, dance, music, catering, plumbing, joinery, bricklaying, plastering, car mechanics, bike mechanics and sport.
 The Club is registered Approved to deliver Pearson BTEC Courses and NOCN Functional Skills.